Tihamér Lukács

-Tihamér Lukács (born 18 July 1980 in Miercurea Ciuc) is a Romanian-born Hungarian footballer.
+Tihamér Lukács (born 18 July 1980) is a Romanian-born Hungarian football coach and a former player.

 Career

 Tihamér started his career in little club Körmend, in 2000 signed with Szombathelyi Haladás.
 In June 2004 gone to Portugal and signed with União da Madeira.
 On next season played in Pécsi Mecsek FC and after that wear equipment of Zalaegerszegi TE.
 In January 2008 he signed with the Bulgarian club FC Vihren Sandanski.